 At some point, it is very likely that a sanctuary will find itself in need of outside help.
 Whether it comes to tasks ranging from building a structure to getting help with social media posting, independent contractors can be a very important asset to accomplishing your sanctuary’s work.
 It is however critical to make sure that you understand the differences between an independent contractor and an employee, which is discussed in depth in our resource on that issue here.

-IRS scrutiny on the question of nonprofits inadvertently “misclassifying” employees as independent contractors has been heightened recently.
+IRS scrutiny on the question of Non-governmental organizations whose primary purpose is something other than selling goods or services. inadvertently “misclassifying” employees as independent contractors has been heightened recently.
 The result of being caught in such a mistake can mean your sanctuary could be liable for back wages, unemployment taxes, and other penalties.
 While there is no panacea for this issue, having a solid understanding with your outside workers in the form of a written contract can go a long way to ensuring that their role with you is understood to be that of an independent contractor, and not that of a de facto employee.

 Because we know that legal templates and contracts can be intimidating (and yes, very boring), below we will “break down” the elements of our Independent Contractor Template for you and explain how the various options work using our Template, Hypotheticals and Sample Contracts.
 To start, we will introduce you to our two hypothetical sanctuaries and their potential independent contractor hires, all located in the lovely fictional state of Winnemac.
 As you go through our breakdown, you may find it useful to look at our Template and Samples side by side.
 Again, hopefully, this breakdown will help you not only with contracts in the context of an independent contractor agreement, but also with understanding contracts generally, in particular when it comes to that inevitable confusing “boilerplate language!”